-As a former Air Force Captain, my experience was TAPs was very forgettable and provided little benefit to help me with my job search.
+As a former Air Force Captain, my experience with TAPs was very forgettable and provided little benefit to help me with my job search.
 Today, as a career services entrepreneur who sees many resumes coming from military personnel transitioning into the civilian world, I am constantly amazed on how many low-quality resumes come across my desk from service members who just completed TAPs.

 Use Easy to Understand Wording

 You want to make your responsibilities easy to understand and relevant to the civilian world.
 For example, rather than copy information from my Officer Performance Reports (which defined my job roles and how well my performance is for each area) I needed to convey to civilian hiring managers something they could understand and something that was relevant to the positions I was applying for.